anan44/cloud_weather/README.md

 * Running tests requires [OpenWeatherMAP](https://openweathermap.org/) API key to be set to file as instructed in How to use section.

 ## How to use?
-* Make a copy from config_template.json with the name config.json.
+* Make a COPY from config_template.json with the name config.json.
+    * Do not delete config_template.json.
+It is required for some of the tests.
 * Fill in the configurations using the same formula as the template file.
 * Add [OpenWeatherMap](https://openweathermap.org/) API key to designated field.
     * API key might take up to 10min to be activate.